Waters of the U.S. Action Center

 Quick History on WOTUS

-- In the 1980s, the U.S. Environmental Protection Agency (EPA) and U.S. Army Corps of Engineers (Corps) defined WOTUS to include, among other things, all waters and wetlands the use, degradation, or destruction of which could affect interstate or foreign commerce.
+- In the 1980s, the U.S. Environmental Protection Agency (EPA) and U.S. Army Corps of Engineers (Army Corps) defined WOTUS to include, among other things, all waters and wetlands the use, degradation, or destruction of which could affect interstate or foreign commerce.

 - In 1985, the Supreme Court unanimously upheld “adjacent wetlands” in the United States v.
 Riverside Bayview Homes.